bibleexchange/courses/church-history-related/sw/questions/ch-sq-all-en.md

 **False.
 The Jesuits led a counter reformation against the Protestants.**

 # Church History Study Questions 6: Modern Church

-## What does PHILADELPHIA mean?

-1. **Brotherly love**
-2. Mercy of God
-3. Patience of hope
-4. City of peace

 ## Which of the following group of words best describes the Modern Church Period?